 - > AR, AD, ADSR, and Pluck (Envelope).
 For each of these envelope generators, a voice will stay active as long as the envelope has not reached the end of its release (for AR and ADSR) or decay (for AD) stage or, in the case of Pluck, whichever gets to zero first.
-Affect Voice Lifetime is enabled for these envelopes by default, making them the first determinant of how long to keep voices alive. - > Gate In (I/O).
+Affect Voice Lifetime is enabled for these envelopes by default, making them the first determinant of how long to keep voices alive. - > Note In (I/O).
 When this module's Affect Voice Lifetime is enabled, a voice will be kept alive for as long as its note gate signal is on (in a high-logic state).
+Affect Voice Lifetime is enabled by default.

-This parameter is disabled by default. - > Audio Out (I/O).
+- > Gate In (I/O).
+Identical to the behavior of Note In, Affect Voice Lifetime will keep any voice on while its note gate signal is on.
+For Gate In, this parameter is disabled by default. - > Audio Out (I/O).
 When this module's Affect Voice Lifetime is enabled, a voice will be kept alive until it has fallen below the Silence Threshold setting for the designated Hold Time.
 The Affect Voice Lifetime parameter is disabled by default.

 Only when all conditions being considered have finished is a voice extinguished.
 For example, only one envelope needs to be active to keep a voice alive.
-And enabling an additional Affect Voice Lifetime parameter can only keep notes to the same length or allow them to go longer; it will never shorten them.
+And enabling an additional Affect Voice Lifetime parameter can only keep notes to the same length or allow them to go longer; it will never shorten them